milesmcc/personal/content/_index.md

 ### Currently

 I'm currently in Zoom School---erm, I mean college---and am enjoying my courses, even if I'm missing out on much of the college experience.
-I'm in Charleston, South Carolina.
+Right now, I'm in New York City.

 ### Contact